cathymckillips/pharmacy-data-governance-platform/README.md

 This allows data-quality issues to become **visible and actionable instead of being silently corrected during reporting**.

-For additional details, see [`documentation/data-quality-rules.md`](documentation/data-quality-rules.md).
+For additional details, see Data Quality Rules under the Documentation folder.

 ---